 The following article about skills that employers value most provides the prominent skills and a description of each (with useful bullet points for a resume):

-Skills are portable – or transferable – in that you carry them with with you from position to position and industry to industry.
+Skills are portable – or transferable – in that, you carry them with you from position to position and industry to industry.
 Skills as learned traits are continually evolving and developing, and, as responsibilities change during your career, new skills are added.

 The second step is conducting a SWOT (Strengths, Weaknesses, Opportunities, Threats) Analysis.
 This an internal and external examination of your total value.